ericsonga/APCSAReview/_sources/Unit8-2DArray/topic-8-2-2D-array-loops-Day2.rst

 .. activecode:: lca2dloopPart
    :language: java
+   :autograde: unittest

    What will the following code print out?
-Can you add another method that gets the total for a column?
+Can you add another method called ``getTotalForCol`` that gets the total for a column?
    ~~~~
    public class Total
    {